 Season 6

-Consistent with the prior season, 69% of this season is worth watching and eight are essential viewing.
+Consistent with the prior season, 69% of this season is worth watching, and eight episodes are essential viewing.

 | Ep.
 No. | Title | Stardate | See/Skip |